 While the minigames of the original were fun to play, this one has a minor touch I really like.
 If you happen to own the Pokémon starring in these games, they get to participate.
 In the games, Pokémon were only ever used for fighting, so this is a nice way to have your teammates participate in challenges with more emphasis on fun.
 In fact, many of the playable Pokémon are only accessible if you personally own one.
 For example, in Clear Cut Challenge, you can potentially play as your Scizor – the evolved form of a Scyther.
 This game also features a mode wherein players compete for coins, which are then transferred to the winner’s cartridge.
 Considering that the only way to obtain coins in the Game Boy titles was to gamble them in casinos, this is a great bonus addition.
 It is much more gratifying to obtain special prizes through skill rather than luck.

 For that matter, you can also obtain random, rare items by participating in the Mystery Gift exchange.
 In effect, this is similar to the Mystery Gift mechanic found in Gold, Silver, and Crystal wherein you could use the Game Boy Color’s infrared communications port to scan another player’s console, resulting in both parties receiving a random item.
 The primary difference is that you can obtain Mystery Gifts from Pokémon Stadium 2 without needing a second player.
 The Japanese version also included the MOBILE STADIUM.
 It allowed players to access a paid service known as the Mobile System GB that could be used to link the Game Boy Color with a mobile phone using an adaptor.
 It could be seen as an early attempt at wireless gameplay, for players were able to trade and battle from afar in an age before the internet fully gained traction.
 However, it was never implemented outside of Japan due to few children possessing mobile phones in the West at the time.
-Unlike in Japan, there were no standardized, cheap models available aboard, so a kid possessing one was practically unheard of.
+Unlike in Japan, there were no standardized, cheap models available abroad, so a Western kid possessing one was practically unheard of.

 The most notable feature of White City would be Earl’s Pokémon Academy.
 Here, you can learn many new facets about the games.
 Between lessons, you can put your knowledge to use by participating in battles against other trainers utilizing certain gimmicks.
 Although it sounds like a glorified tutorial, the Academy effectively turns the battle system into a puzzle game, having a lot to offer beginners and veterans alike.
 You are given a team of six, and three of them are required in some way to complete the lesson.
 You can theoretically win with a suboptimal team, but Earl will not give you a passing grade if you do.
 It is through solving these puzzles that you get a greater understanding of how the underlying mechanics work.
 Dual-typed Pokémon have a big advantage in that they possess two means by which to obtain a same-type attack bonus, but they also possess twice as many weaknesses.
 Hyper Beam may be one of the strongest moves in the game, but a Pokémon must waste one turn recharging after successfully using it.
 Only by grasping these subtle intricacies will you ultimately prove victorious.